Race and Ethnicity

 How have the ethnic identities of students already enrolled at Claremont McKenna been converted to meet the new reporting mandates?

-CMC converted each individual’s prior ethnic identification code to the closest category in the new system.
+CMC converted each individual’s prior ethnic identification code to the closest category in the fall of 2010.
 In response to the newly adopted two-part question, students who identified their ethnic origin as, “Hispanic,” under the old guidelines were updated in the CMC system as having an ethnic code (part one), “Hispanic or Latino,” and a race code (part two), “Hispanic or Latino.”
 Likewise, students who identified their ethnic origin as anything other than, “Hispanic,” under the old guidelines were updated in the CMC system as having an ethic code (part one), “Not Hispanic or Latino,” and a race code (part two) that corresponds to their self-identified ethnic origin.
 For example, a student who selected the ethnic origin, “Black, non-Hispanic,” under the old guidelines is now classified as having an ethnic code, “Not Hispanic or Latino,” and a race code, “Black, or African American.”

 How long is Claremont McKenna College required to keep the original individual self-identification responses from students?